krishkp22/leetcode/README.md

 # leetcode
-Just started to improve my programming skills by practicing complex problems and in leetcode.
+Just started to improve my programming skills by practicing complex problems in leetcode